JohnySeven/TWatchSK/README.md

 ### Display
 - "Screen timeout" is the number of seconds that the screen will stay on with no activity.
 A shorter screen timeout will use less battery than a long timeout, but unless you turn the watch on very frequently, it probably won't make much difference in overall battery life.
 The default value is 30 seconds, but you can make it whatever you like, up to 99 seconds.
-(Note: when you wake up the screen with a double-tap or a tilt, it is assumed you are only looking at the time, so the screen timeout is temporarily set to 2 seconds.
+(Note: when you wake up the screen with a double-tap, press-and-release, or a tilt, it is assumed you are only looking at the time, so the screen timeout is temporarily set to 2 seconds.
 That has no effect on the normal screen timeout setting.)
 - "Display brightness" sets the brightness level of the screen.
 1 is the least bright, and is the setting for the "Dark theme" (most commonly called "night mode").
 5 is the brightest, and is the setting the watch goes to if you double-tap to switch from night mode to day mode.
 So, while you can set the display brightness